Our mission is to champion dignity and compassion for those harmed by crime and crisis.

 Chief Justice Richard Barajas (Ret.)Executive Director

 Chief Justice Richard Barajas (Ret.) is a native of El Paso, Texas.
-He is a 1971 graduate of Cathedral High School in El Paso, received his Bachelor of Arts degree from Baylor University in Waco, Texas in 1974 and his Juris Doctor from the Baylor School of Law in 1977.
-He additionally holds a Masters in Education, Administration and Supervision.
-He was admitted to the State Bar of Texas that same year and was subsequently admitted to the District of Columbia Bar.
+He received his Bachelor of Arts degree and his Juris Doctor from the Baylor University.
+He additionally holds a Master’s in Education, Administration and Supervision.
+He is licensed practice law in the State of Texas and the District of Columbia Bar.
 He served in the United States Naval Judge Advocate General’s Corps as a trial and defense attorney in Norfolk, Virginia and as a staff attorney assigned to the Commander, United States Forces in the Azores, Portugal.
-His last assignment was as a legislative attorney on Capitol Hill in Washington, D.C.
+His last naval assignment was with the Navy Office of Legislative Affairs as a legislative attorney on Capitol Hill in Washington, D.C.
 He left military service with the rank of Lieutenant Commander.
 He has been admitted to practice in the Supreme Court of Texas, the United States District Court for the Western District of Texas, the United States District Court for the District of Columbia, the United States Court of Appeals for the Fifth Circuit, the District of Columbia Court of Appeals, the United States Court of Appeals for the Armed Forces, and the United States Supreme Court.

-In 1987, in response to the murder of his brother Oscar in Albuquerque, New Mexico, Chief Justice Barajas abandoned his practice of criminal law and successfully sought the office of District Attorney for the 83rd Judicial District of the State of Texas, the largest geographical district in the state.
-As District Attorney, he established the first prosecutor-based victim center in rural West Texas since the creation of the 83rd Judicial District in 1893.
-In 1991, at the age of 38, he was appointed by the governor of Texas to the Eighth District Court of Appeals for the State of Texas, at the time becoming the youngest appellate judge in the State.
-In 1991, he was elected Chief Justice of the Court, at the time becoming the youngest chief justice in the United States.
+In 1987, in response to the murder of his brother Oscar in Albuquerque, New Mexico, Chief Justice Barajas abandoned his practice of criminal law and successfully sought the office of District Attorney for the 83rd Judicial District of the State of Texas.
+In 1991, he was appointed to the Eighth District Court of Appeals for the State of Texas and subsequently was elected Chief Justice of the Court.
 He retired from elected judicial service and took the non-elected status of senior justice in August 2006.

 Chief Justice Barajas is a former member of the Texas District and County Attorneys’ Association and the National District Attorney’s Association.
-He served as a faculty member of the National Judicial College in Reno, Nevada, where he was an instructor on the use of information technology.
-He served as a designer of the State of Texas Judicial Commission on Information Technology and as the original Chair of the Texas Appellate Court Technology Committee.
-He served on the Texas Supreme Court Commission on Judicial Efficiency, its Task Force on Information Technology, its Task Force on Judicial Selection, the Texas Supreme Court Gender Bias Implementation Committee, as well as State Bar of Texas Crime Victims and Witnesses Committee.
+He served as a faculty member of the National Judicial College in Reno, Nevada, on the Texas Supreme Court Commission on Judicial Efficiency, its Task Force on Information Technology, and its Task Force on Judicial Selection, the Texas Supreme Court Gender Bias Implementation Committee, as well as State Bar of Texas Crime Victims and Witnesses Committee.

 Deborah AdamsSenior Director of Finance and Operational Services